theintern/intern-examples/README.md

 ### Using Cloud Testing Providers (BrowserStack, Sauce Labs, Testing Bot)

-Each of the examples can be switched from local testing to a cloud testing provider by setting the relevant [Cloud testing Intern settings](https://theintern.github.io/intern/#hosted-selenium) within the Intern config file in any of the other examples.
+Each of the examples within this repository can be switched from running tests locally to using a cloud testing provider by setting the relevant
+[Cloud testing Intern settings](https://theintern.github.io/intern/#hosted-selenium) within the Intern config for that example.

 ----